-What Color is Emeraldine Apatite?
+What is Emeraldine Apatite?

 Comparing them to traditional emerald jewels, emeraldine apatite are some of the purest stones you’ll find!
 Typically eye-clean, stones are nearly free of the tangled inclusions that define most emeralds.
 If you’ve ever wanted to capture the appearance of high-quality emerald, consider this stone.

 Madagascar is home to much of the world’s supply of gem-quality apatite.
-It should come as no surprise then to learn that Shop LC uses the island nation as its source of emeraldine apatite.
+It should come as no surprise then to learn that Shop LC uses the island nation as its source of Emeraldine apatite.

 How is Emeraldine Apatite Mined?